attempering/at-engine/README.md

 ## New features

-In comparision with the 2010 paper [1], the current code brings about a few key improvements on the overall accuracy and performance.
+In comparison with the 2010 paper [1], the current code brings about a few key improvements on the overall accuracy and performance.

 * Metropolisation.
 The Langevin equation used in the original